yalmip/yalmip.github.io/_posts/inside/2021-05-13-strictinequalities.md

 \end{aligned}
 $$

 There is no minimizer to this problem due to the open feasible set coming from the strict inequality.
-No matter what solution I, you, or some solver returns, we can always complain and say that it is sub-optimal.
+No matter what solution some solver, you or I compute, we can always complain and say that it is sub-optimal.

 If you think in floating-point numbers you might be cheeky and say that the solution in MATLAB should be \\( 2.2251\cdot 10^{-308}\\) which is the smallest real number MATLAB can generate.
 But then you no longer solved the strict problem but solved the problem with \\( x\geq 2.2251\cdot 10^{-308}\\) which makes no sense to state in practice as discussed below.